Revised & Effective February 13th, 2023

 ARTICLE IV – MEMBERSHIP

-Membership is open to all and shall consist of persons who are registered and current in their financial obligations to the Society and whose goals are to promote the objectives set forth within these Bylaws.
+Membership is open to all and shall consist of persons who are registered and current in their financial obligations to FGOS and whose goals are to promote the objectives set forth within these Bylaws.
+Each member shall agree to abide by these Bylaws.
 Membership cannot be transferred to another person.
-Any person interested in the cultivation of orchids shall be eligible for membership, regardless of race, creed, color, sex, residence, age, handicap or national origin.
+Any person interested in the cultivation of orchids shall be eligible for membership, regardless of race, creed, color, sex, sexual orientation, residence, age, abilities, or national origin.

 Section 2: New Members

-A person becomes a Society member by submitting an application for membership and the payment of annual dues.
+A person becomes a FGOS member by submitting an application for membership and the payment of annual dues.

 Section 3: Renewals